bogeeee/membrace-db/readme.md

   currentComment = "Hello"
 }

-const db = new MiniDb("./db", {
+const db = new MembraceDb("./db", {
   root: new ApplicationData(), // Initial content
-  classes: [ApplicationData, User] // All your classes must be registed here, so miniDb knows, how to restore them from disk.
+  classes: [ApplicationData, User] // All your classes must be registed here, so MembraceDb knows, how to restore them from disk.
 });